koernerclaudia/CMDB-Live/README.md

 ## Tools & resources used

-Being new to Javascript (Typescript) I have used ChatGPT and Claude.ai extensively to help me build the necessary functions and especially to structure the JSON documentation of the movie data.
+Being new to Javascript (Typescript) I have used ChatGPT and Claude.ai to help build out components and get ideas for concepts.

 ## Licenses